The Rothesay Police Department, as an actual law enforcement agency, commenced operations on April 1st 1951.

 Harry Miller ran the Rothesay Police Department from April 1st 1951 until he succumbed to cancer on March 5th 1975.
 In August 1975, Mr. Grant Lewis, a former member of the RCMP was hired as Chief.
 He remained Chief of the Rothesay Regional Police Force until November 30th 1976.
 In December of 1976 Melvin Saunders, who came up through the ranks of the Department, replaced Chief Lewis.
 Saunders remained with the Force until December 12th 1982.
 On January 12th 1983 Cyril L. Oram became the Chief of the Rothesay Regional Police Force after serving the Saint John Police force for 33 years.
 During his first year as Chief, Oram added three more officers to the growing number of members patrolling the streets.

 Chief Oram was replaced in 1988 by Thomas Gladney who served until 1998 when Chief Stephen McIntyre took over the responsibility.
 Chief McIntyre, who also came up through the ranks, retired in November 2016.
-Chief Steve Palmer, who served as Deputy Chief from 1998-2016, became Chief of the KRPF.
+Chief Steve Palmer, who served as Deputy Chief from 1998-2016, became Chief of the KRPF in 2016.
 In November 2017 Wayne Gallant became the present day Chief of the KRPF.

 When the latest Policing Agreement between the Municipalities of Rothesay and Quispamsis expired in 2013, it was decided that in order to better reflect the policing jurisdiction, the Force would undergo a name change, to that of the Kennebecasis Regional Police Force, effective March 31, 2014.
 This aligned the name of our service similar to that of the Kennebecasis Valley Fire Department and/or the Kennebecasis Public Library.
 The present day Kennebecasis Regional Police Force consists of 39 sworn members and is responsible for policing within both Towns, comprising a population of approximately 34,000.
 The Force has all necessary and up-to-date equipment available and offers a full variety of policing services.